 You can also use flashcards with facial expressions to help the child better understand and identify emotions.
 There are many resources that you can find online or in stores.
 You can make your own flashcards as well.

 These flashcards might include facial expressions on a character or real-life pictures.
-For children on the autism spectrum disorder, they may benefit from practicing with real-life pictures on flashcards.
-This allows them to recognize human facial expression for each emotion.
+For children on the

 For instance, you can act out a happy scene and a sad scene to help them understand the difference.

 Not all children learn the same way, so it is important that you provide activities that are tailored to their individual needs and their respective ages.